JakubD-AVX/aviatrix-route-approval-check-python-script-v2/README.md

 The script generates the outputs that show the following pieces of information:
 - name of the Aviatrix Transit Gateway that has been checked
 - name of each connection
+- for each connection (in case "Connection Mode" is used): a full list of CIDRs that are present in the "golden list" but are not approved by Route Approval Feature
+- for each connection (in case "Connection Mode" is used): a full list of CIDRs that are approved by Route Approval Feature but are not present in the "golden list"
-- for each connection: a full list of CIDRs that are present in the "golden list" but are not approved by Route Approval Feature
+- for each gateway (in case "Gateway Mode" is used): a full list of CIDRs that are present in the "golden list" but are not approved by Route Approval Feature
-- for each connection: a full list of CIDRs that are approved by Route Approval Feature but are not present in the "golden list"
+- for each gateway (in case "Gateway Mode" is used): a full list of CIDRs that are approved by Route Approval Feature but are not present in the "golden list"

 In case the list of CIDRs (either approved or pending) between current check and "golden list" is not equal -> script sends a notification e-mail(s).
 ### Executing the script with no "golden list" files
 Once the script is executed and there are no "golden list" files the script prints a notificationand the script cannot compare the data gathered by current check against the "golden list".
 However, the script will still generate the files for the current check.
+For Conneciton Mode:
 ```
 $ python3 route_approval_check_v2.py transit-90
 ------------------------------------------------------------------------------------------------------------------------